swathigollapudi/log_analysis/README.md

 ## First question in this project is On which days did more than 1% of requests lead to errors?
 #### I created three views as follows
     create view firstview as select count(status) as count1, date(TIME) as date from log where status!='200 OK' group by date order by count1 desc;
-    create view secondview as select count(status) as count2,date(TIME) as date from log group by date order by count desc;
+    create view secondview as select count(status) as count2,date(TIME) as date from log group by date order by count2 desc;
     create view finalview as select firstview.date as date,((100.00*count1)/count2) as perc from firstview natural join secondview  where firstview.date=secondview.date group by firstview.date,perc order by perc desc;
 #### For running all these queries we need to create python program and I created project.py as my python file
 #### In this firstly,